chrislattman/blogging-project/docs/terminal-commands/README.md

 ```

 It will wait for output from the pipe.
-In another terminal window, you can redirect the output of a command to the named pipe
+In another terminal window, you can redirect the output of a command to the pipe:

 ```
 [Chris@Chris-MBP-16 Downloads]$ cat firsts.txt > pipe
+[Chris@Chris-MBP-16 Downloads]$
 ```

-In the first terminal window, the command receives the named pipe's contents and returns the result.
+Back in the first terminal window, the waiting command receives the pipe's contents and returns the result.

 ```
       12